atnwalk/testbed/README.md

   /bin/bash /home/rocky/testbed/start_campaign.bash
 ```

-You can view logs with `sudo docker logs [-f] CONTAINER` and replacing `CONTAINER` with the printed hash.
+You can view logs with `sudo docker logs [-f] CONTAINER` and use the printed hash.

-It should print something like this in the format: `fuzzer_name: target/campaign_number cpu_core`
+It should print something like this in the format: `fuzzer_name: target/campaign_number cpu_id`
 ```
 atnwalk: mruby/1 11
 atnwalk: sqlite3/1 12